Implementation-defined behavior¶

 to a terminal capable of displaying Unicode is implementation-defined.
 This is

-and similar functions taking an ostream&
+used for std::print and similar functions taking an ostream& argument.

 Libc++ determines that a stream is Unicode-capable terminal by: